Cascella-Group-UiO/HyMD/README.md

 python3 -m pip install pytest pytest-mpi pytest
 ```

+## Contributions
+We welcome contributions to our code and provide a set of guidelines to follow in [CONTRIBUTING.md](CONTRIBUTING.md).

 Running MPI enabled pytest tests is simplified with a convenient script
 ```bash
 chmod +x pytest-mpi